HaraldHofstaetter/SymbolicIntegration.jl/README.md

 functions like `exp`, `log`, `sin`, etc.
 As in the book, integrands involving algebraic functions like `sqrt` and non-integer powers are not treated.

-Note that `SymbolicIntegration.jl` is still in an early stage of development and should not be expected to run stably.
+Note that `SymbolicIntegration.jl` is still in an early stage of development and should not be expected to run stably in all situations.
 It comes with absolutely no warranty whatsoever.